jminardi/mecode/README.md

 Credits
 -------
 This software was developed by the [Lewis Lab][2] at Harvard University.
+It is based on Jack Minardi's (jack@minardi.org) codebase (https://github.com/jminardi/mecode) which is not maintained anymore.

 [2]: http://lewisgroup.seas.harvard.edu/